top of page

 Pohnpei

-Pohnpei is a lush, mountainous island oasis home to an abundance of natural wonders and cultural treasures.
+Pohnpei is a mountainous island oasis that boasts an abundance of natural wonders and cultural treasures.
 Situated roughly halfway between Hawaii and the island of Guam, this verdant landmass is home to the capital of the Federated States of Micronesia, the friendly city of Palikir.

 Pohnpei rises dramatically from the surrounding ocean, with its jungle-clad interior crowned by some of the highest peaks in the entire region.
 The island’s abundant rainfall feeds a network of more than 40 rivers that cascade down from the mountains through the island's interior, forming countless waterfalls and freshwater swimming holes.